papyrus-mc/papyruscs/readme.md

 ```
   -w, --world       Required.
 Sets the path the Minecraft Bedrock Edition Map
   -o, --output      (Default: .)
-Sets the output path for the generated map tiles
+Sets the output path for the generated map
+                    tiles
+  --htmlfile        (Default: map.html) Sets name of html map file
   -s, --strategy    (Default: ParallelFor) Sets the render strategy.
+Valid are
-Valid are SingleFor and ParallelFor (Multithreaded)
+                    SingleFor and ParallelFor (Multithreaded)
   --coords          (Default: true) Render text coordinates in each chunk
+  --limitx          Limits the chunk rendering in the x dimension (inclusive).
+                    Provide two values with comma separated, eg: -10,10
+  --limitz          Limits the chunk rendering in the z dimension (inclusive).
+                    Provide two values with comma separated, eg: -10,10
   --threads         (Default: 16) Set maximum of used threads
   --help            Display this help screen.
   --version         Display version information.
 ```